growbit/turbogwt-http/README.md

 ## Highlights

 * `GET`, `POST`, `PUT`, `DELETE` and `HEAD` requests
-* All common components extended from GWT HTTP and RPC APIs
+* All basic components extended from GWT HTTP and RPC APIs
 * Easy building of target URI with no string manipulation
 * Customizable multi-valued param composition
 * Nice support to form params